OrionHH/BrainOn-an-online-brain-computer-interface-BCI-framework/README.md

 - **BasePreProcessing.py**
   A preprocessing baseframework is mainly used for building offline model for the further online experiment with the training problems.

-- **BaseStimulation.py**
-  A stimulus presentation framework of BCI paradigms that supplying three BCI paradigms (i.e., P300, SSVEP, MI) as well as new paradigms.
-  Under development.
-It will be uploaded later.

-- **demo_stimulation.py**
-  A demo of SSVEP stimulus derived from the *class BaseStimulation*.
-  Under development.
-It will be uploaded later.

 - **ReadNeuroscan.py**
   A demo of reading live data streaming from the Neuroscan Synamps2 amplifier (a EEG acquisition device, Compumedics Ltd., Melbourne Australia) was implemented by deriving from parent *class BaseFramework*.
 Although the demo is based on Neuroscan device, it's worth noting that the framework is theoretically compatible for most of EEG devices.

 - **simulate_serve_new_packet.py**
   Simulate EEG amplifier acting as a server and Distribute data in the fixed time interval.
-  The software USR-TCP232-TEST as a client can be used to debug.
+  The software USR-TCP232-TEST can be used as a client to debug.
   The download link is https://www.pusr.com/support/downloads/usr-tcp232-test-V13.

 - **simulate_online_CNT.py**